 Is a Permit Required?

-Next, you should find out if a permit is required for the job.
-Some states make you get a permit if you plan on changing the size of the window.
-In addition, some areas want a permit if the opening/closing feature is going to change.
+Sometimes, a permit is necessary for window installation or renovation projects.
+Some states require you to get a permit to change the window size.
+In addition, some areas want a permit if the opening and closing features change.
 Make sure to work with your contractor to determine everything’s in the clear before installation.

 What About Clean Up?